Central limit theorems describing isolation by distance under various forms of power-law dispersal: Proofs of the lemmas

 \subsection{Convergence of generators}

 In this section, we show the convergence of the generator $ \mathcal{L}^N $ from \eqref{equationrescaledgenerator} given by

 to the fractional Laplacians $\mathcal{D}_\alpha $ defined in \eqref{alphastableprocessgenerator}.
 Since the operators $\mathcal{L}^N$ only act on the spatial variable, we omit the dependence on the second variable $k$ in this whole section.
 The main idea of the proof is that under our scaling one of the averaging radii is much smaller than the other, and in the limit only the largest averaging radius matters.
 The only case where the two radii are precisely the same, that is $ \power = 1 $ in the one-tail regime, was already covered by \parencite[Appendix A]{forien_central_2017}.
+The proof will require the following lemmas.